-Quinoa, pronounced as ‘keen-wah,’ is actually a seed but can be prepared like rice or barley, and can be incorporated in different ways in our daily meals.
+Quinoa, pronounced as ‘keen-wah,’ is actually a seed but can be prepared like rice or barley, and can be incorporated in different recipes in our daily meals.
 It takes less time to cook compared to the other grains like rice, barley or lentils.
 There is a red variety of quinoa as well, which takes a slightly longer time to cook.

 Totally organic, quinoa provides the highest protein and it is totally gluten free and cholesterol free.
 It is also generally low in calories and fat, but is considered as the best supplementary grain because of its high protein content.
 Quinoa was a staple food in South America as one of the few crops they cultivated at high altitudes.
 It is great for those suffering from migraines as it contains magnesium, which relaxes the blood vessels.
 The seed is usually available in grocery stores, health food shops or can be ordered online.